 - Operating its business

-Benestar may use your information (but not your identity) to monitor and improve the services provided (and its contracted professionals), the products it provides or its operations generally.
+Benestar may use your information (but not your identity) to monitor and improve the services provides (and its contracted professionals), the products it provides or its operations generally.

 Does Benestar transfer your personal information overseas?